Recently I received two emails from readers who told me they couldn’t travel because they were broke – so they were staying home.

 But back to you.

-And the place to start is with your travel plans.
+And the place to start is with travel planning.

-Of course your first step will be to set your travel budget.
+Of course your first step will be to plan your travel budget.

 If that budget looks ridiculously small, don’t fret: there are places in the world that are ridiculously cheap.